Amber Smith Shares Sweet Family Photo Taken Prior To Son River’s Death, Recalls Touching Memory

 “Beautiful and true, soak up every second with our children!!
 Hugs Amber!” one more person wrote.

-As The Inquisitr previously reported, the Smith family had been playing outside in their yard when River slipped away for a few seconds and made his way into the family pool.
+As The Inquisitr previously reported, the Smiths had been playing outside in their yard when River slipped away for a few seconds and made his way into the family pool.
 Since the tragedy, Amber and Granger have dedicated themselves to being advocates for water safety in hopes of saving other parents from having to experience this kind of heartbreak.